top of page

 Only in our community can you donate $1,000 at a dinner… and then spend the rest of the night pretending you’ve got an urgent phone call just to escape before dessert.

 You walk in—it’s not a dinner, it’s a Broadway show.
 The emcee’s yelling like it’s Madison Square Garden: “Ladies and gentlemen!
 One night only!
-A cause so inspiring… so powerful… so completely unrelated to the salmon… you’ll cry, you’ll laugh, you’ll wonder what just happened to your checking account!”
+A cause so inspiring… so powerful… you’ll cry, you’ll laugh, you’ll wonder what just happened to your checking account!”
 And of course—there’s always a video.
-Always drone footage.
+Drone footage.
 Aerial shots of a building you’ve never heard of, scored like it’s the trailer for a disaster movie.
 Slow motion, swelling music—you’re not sure if you’re donating or bracing for a meteor.
-Meanwhile, a string quartet is playing Im Eshkachech Yerushalayim like it’s the Titanic going down, and you’re sitting there wondering: is this a fundraiser, a proposal, or a hostage situation?

 Then comes the speech.
 Someone clears their throat into the mic: “This organization… is changing lives.”
 Big applause.
 Standing ovation.
 Tears.
 But let’s be honest—do you actually know what they do?
 Maybe.
 Maybe not.
 Doesn’t matter.
 You were moved, you gave, you left… with a full stomach and a $65 parking ticket.
 And the next morning?
 Boom.
 A WhatsApp promo for the next dinner: “It Starts With You.”
 (Which is basically marketing code for: “We have no idea what we’re doing, but hey—you figure it out.”)